mCards/sdk-auth-android-demo/README.md

 3. Change user region

 # Usage
-Implementing apps MUST override the following strings for auth0 to work:
+Implementing apps MUST override this string value for auth0 to work:

 <string name="auth0_domain">your value here</string>
-<string name="auth0_scheme">your value here</string>

 These values are gotten from the mCards team after setting up the client's auth0 instance.

-This can also be done by specifying manifest placeholders directly in the gradle script?
+You must then also update the manifest placeholders in the build.gradle file:

-e.g. addManifestPlaceholders(mapOf("auth0Domain" to "@string/auth0_domain", "auth0Scheme" to "@string/auth0_scheme"))
+e.g. addManifestPlaceholders(mapOf("auth0Domain" to "@string/auth0_domain", "auth0Scheme" to "your app ID"))

-This will probably override the manifest placeholders in the sdk in the merged manifest?

 # Importing the Auth SDK
 Add the following to your module-level build.gradle: